 Alberta Falls Hike Description

 Unlike the hike to Alberta Falls from the Bear Lake area, the trail that starts at the Glacier Gorge parking lot runs mostly uphill.
 The rugged path, however, is not impossible to conquer.
-In fact, it welcomes the hikers of all abilities.
+In fact, it welcomes hikers of all physical activity levels.
 The beginners or less prepared travelers, though, may need extra time to complete the hike.

-Although this trail starts from what it looks like the opposite direction from the above-mentioned trail, it shares the same natural landmarks.
+Although this trail starts from, what looks like, the opposite direction from the above-mentioned trail, it shares the same natural landmarks.
 The aspen grove, pine forest, scenic overlooks, and rock slabs are all present along this path.

 Alberta Falls Hike: Map and Direction from Estes Park